ufal/npfl138/exam/questions.md

   case of fully connected layers and in case of convolutional layers.
 [10]

-- Describe overall architecture of VGG-19 (you do not need to remember the exact number of layers/filters, but you should describe which layers are used).
+- Describe overall architecture of VGG-19 (you do not need to remember the exact number of layers/filters, but you should describe the overall order and type of layers that are used).
 [5]

 #### Questions@:, Lecture 5 Questions
 - Describe overall architecture of ResNet.
 You do not need to remember the exact